-We also found a lawsuit by Janie Marie Farland against the United States for $12,175,000 filed on 10/12/12, and in this case, she is also representing herself.
-If you compare these two cases, you’ll see the phone numbers match, but the name used is Farland rather than McFarland.
+We also found a lawsuit by Janie Marie Farland against the United States for $12,175,000 filed on 10/12/12.
+In that case, she also represents herself.
+If you compare the two cases, the phone numbers match, but the name used is Farland rather than McFarland.

 Case 2:12-cv-05162-SJF-SIL Document 1 Filed 10/12/12 Page 4 of 8 PageID #: 4